The Bankrate promise

 Besides NSF or overdraft fees charged by your bank, the payee might penalize you, too.
 The landlord who got the rubber check for your monthly rent could charge you a penalty.

-If you are late with a payment, such as to a utility or lender, because the check bounced, you will likely be charged a penalty, especially if it’s not your first time.
-Companies, such as credit card companies, often forgive penalties for established customers with excellent payment histories.
+If you’re late with a payment, such as to a utility or lender, because the check bounced, you’ll likely be charged a penalty, especially if it’s not your first time.
+Financial institutions such as credit card companies often forgive penalties for established customers with excellent payment histories.

 Damaged banking record

 ChexSystems is a consumer reporting agency that helps banks and other financial institutions assess a potential customer’s reliability.